tbaustin/internal-packages/packages/utils/README.md

 ---

 # `graphToArray`
 Makes a plain array out of the graph structure commonly returned by GraphQL APIs.
-Takes an object with an `edges` array as the argument.
+Accepts an object with either an `edges` or `nodes` array.

 ### Example usage:
 ```javascript